AkiraY1/HOV5R/README.md

 ## HOV5R

-HOV5R: The future of kiosks.
+**HOV5R**: The future of kiosks.
 A revolutionary technology to improve public health in commercial settings.

 A description of the project (purpose, how to use the app, technoogies used, etc.) can be found on Devpost at: [FIll IN]

-###Downloading the executable
+**Downloading the executable**

 Requirement: Windows 10